daniel1noble/ecoevo_1000/README.md

 # Data and Code for: The promise of community-driven preprints in ecology and evolution

-## Study
+## Research Paper
 This repository contains the final code, data and figures used in the following manuscript:

 Noble et al. 2024.
 The promise of community-driven preprints in ecology and evolution.
 Proceedings of the Royal Society B: Biological Sciences, under review

 This paper emerged from a SORTEE hackathon.
-The details outlined in this README have been pre-registered on [OSF](https://doi.org/10.17605/OSF.IO/D7ZWS).
-We have also captured this pre-study research plan as a [release](https://github.com/daniel1noble/ecoevo_1000/releases/tag/v1.0).
+Our initial study plan was pre-registered on [OSF](https://doi.org/10.17605/OSF.IO/D7ZWS).
+We have also captured our pre-study research plan as a [release](https://github.com/daniel1noble/ecoevo_1000/releases/tag/v1.0) to ensure content is all contained within this repository.

 ## 1. How to use this repository?